 Why is it those essential oils that are used in spiritual practices around the world such as sandalwood, agarwood, myrrh, frankincense and palo santo, are rich in sesquiterpenes?
 It is very interesting that many of the plants on the endangered or threatened species list are rich in sesquiterpene compounds.

 I believe the latest research into neurobiology and neurotheology will provide us with some answers to help us understand the role of sesquiterpenoid compounds and their link to ritual, transcendence and spirituality.
-Much of this research will be discussed at Aromatica and in Volume III when it is launched next year.
+Much of this research is discussed in The Complete Guide to Aromatherapy Volume III – Psyche and Subtle alongside many other fascinating discussions.